cbaker6/CertificateSigningRequest/README.md

 Note:

-You can test if your CSRs are correct by running the [test file](https://github.com/cbaker6/CertificateSigningRequest/blob/master/Example/Tests/Tests.swift#L68).
+You can test if your CSRs are correct by running and setting a break point the [test file](https://github.com/cbaker6/CertificateSigningRequest/blob/master/Example/Tests/Tests.swift#L66).
+You can also let all test run and test the different CSR's.
 The output of the CSR will print in the console window.
-You can test if the CSR was created correctly by pasting it here: https://redkestrel.co.uk/products/decoder/ or by using openssl.
+You can output the CSR's and your own app by printing to the console and check if they are created correctly by pasting them here: https://redkestrel.co.uk/products/decoder/ or by using openssl.

 ## Example